 Indonesia.
 Although historically not open to foreign investment opportunities, Indonesia has experienced a recent update emphasis on deregulation and private enterprise and an average annual growth in GDP of 6% from 1985 to 1994.
 The Indonesian Direct Selling Association reports that there are 750,000 participants in direct selling in the country.
 Management believes that the combination of the above factors creates an attractive opportunity for expansion.
 Malaysia.
-According to the WFDSA, more than \$760 million in goods and services were sold through the direct selling channel in Malaysia in 1996.
+According to the WFDSA, more than \$640 million in goods and services were sold through the direct selling channel in Malaysia in 1995.
 There are currently numerous direct selling companies operating in Malaysia.
 In October 1995, the Company's business permit applications were denied by the Malaysian government as the result of activities by certain NSI distributors before required government approvals could be secured.
 See "Risk Factors--Potential Negative Impact of Distributor Actions" and "--Potential Effects of Adverse Publicity."
 Management is reevaluating the time frame in which it will reapproach the Malaysian market.

 PRC.
 With the PRC's large population and the Company's success in the neighboring and Chinese-speaking countries of Hong Kong and Taiwan, management believes that the PRC will be an attractive market for the Company.
-The Company believes that the PRC national regulatory agency responsible for direct selling periodically reviews the regulation of multi-level marketing.
-These reviews may lead to changes in applicable regulations.
-The Company is actively researching this and other issues including potential manufacturing alternatives related to the commencement of operations in the PRC.
-It is not known when or whether the Company will be able to implement its business model in a manner consistent with the implementation of its business model in other markets.
-See "--Government Regulation--Regulation of Products and Marketing; Import Restrictions" and "--New Market Opportunities."
+The PRC government and local jurisdictions have recently initiated rules and regulations for network marketing companies.
+The Company is actively researching these and other issues including potential manufacturing alternatives related to the commencement of operations in the PRC.
+The Company believes that it will be able to comply with these regulations in operating a network marketing business in the PRC.
+See "--Government Regulation--Regulation of Products and Marketing; Import Restrictions."

 Philippines.
 Even though the per capita GDP in the Philippines is low, the Company believes that there is demand for premium personal care and nutrition products, especially near Manila, the capital city, which, in 1996, had a population of 10 million.
 Management believes that nearly \$500 million of goods and services are sold annually through the direct selling channel and that more than 20 international direct selling companies currently operating in the Philippines.
-The Company has announced its intention to commence operations in the Philippines in 1998.